sashuu6/blog/README.md

 1. Portfolio Webserver - Python Alpine
 3. Reverse Proxy - Nginx
-4. Docker compose is used to create multi-container application
+4. Docker compose is used to create a multi-container application

-For information about the flask webpage, please refer to the link [sashu69/portfolio_website](https://github.com/sashuu69/portfolio_website).
+For information about the Flask webpage, please refer to the link [sashu69/portfolio_website](https://github.com/sashuu69/portfolio_website).

 ## Contributors